nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 We can now test our production build locally with our Rake task `$ rake start:production`.
 This rake task will run *foreman* (with our new *Procfile*) and kickstart the rails server, that gets it's scripts from the /public folder (that previously only contained a robot.txt file).

 Remember to add the /public folder to your .gitignore so it doesn’t get saved to GitHub
-### Heroku: Push changes
+### Heroku: Deploying code
-Now we are ready to push the production app out to Heroku with these terminal commands:
+Now we are ready to [push the production app out to Heroku](https://devcenter.heroku.com/articles/git) with these terminal commands:
 `$ git add .`
 ``$ git commit -m "ready for first push to heroku"``
 `$ git push heroku master`